Birthdate: 18 April 1981

 Jovanovic' big breakthrough came as an 18-year-old in the colours of Vojvodina in the city of Novi Sad, Serbia’s second-largest city after the capital, Belgrade.
 After spending a couple of years in Ukraine and Russia he finally found his home at Belgian club Standard Liège In 2006 and quickly became a crowd favourite there.
 His debut season in Belgium was very successful, scoring 24 league and cup goals in 39 matches and he was almost as prolific a goalscorer in the next two seasons, adding another 32 goals from 76 matches.
 During his third season he came on as a substitute against Liverpool at Anfield late in normal time but Standard were defeated 1-0 after extra-time in the Champions League third qualifying round at Anfield.
 Jovanovic was Serbia’s top scorer in the 2010 World Cup qualifying matches and that led to his inclusion in the 23-man squad that would travel to South Africa for the finals.
 He quickly made his mark with the goal that defeated Germany in Port Elizabeth.
 However, Serbia lost to both Ghana and Australia and failed to reach the knock-out stage of the tournament.
 Jovanovic was voted Belgian Footballer of the Year at the end of the 2007/08 season and received the Golden Shoe for his league performances in 2009.
 He won the Belgian league title twice with Standard.

-The Serbian's Anderlecht contract expired at the end of June 2013 and at the age of thirty-two Jovanović decided to return to the country of his birth.
-He kept his fitness up by training with Fudbalski klub Vojvodina in the city of Novi Sad but did not sign a contract with them or with anyone else for the 2013/14 European season, although right at the end of the season he was linked with Iranian club Padideh Shaandiz who had just been promoted to the Iran Pro League.
+The Serbian's Anderlecht contract expired at the end of June 2013 and at the age of thirty-two Jovanovic decided to return to the country of his birth.
+He kept his fitness up by training with Fudbalski klub Vojvodina in the city of Novi Sad, prompting speculation he may sign for them, but since leaving Anderlecht he has not joined any other club.